This will be a long week for Donald Trump - amNewYork

 That’s how I see it anyway.

-McCain spent more than five hellish years in North Vietnamese prisons, where he was repeatedly tortured.
-What kind of person depreciates thati
+McCain spent five hellish years in North Vietnamese prisons.
+What kind of person depreciates that?

-Asked whether he wanted an apology from Trump, McCain said on “Morning Joe” yesterday that he didn’t think so.
-“But,” he said, “I think he may owe an apology to the families of those who have sacrificed in conflict and those who have undergone the prison experience in serving our country.”

-You almost have to laugh that it was McCain who caused Trump to beach himself, though.
-The Arizona senator may be the least popular Republican among the anti-immigration-reform electorate that’s been supporting Trump.
+You almost have to laugh that it was McCain that caused Trump to beach himself, though.
+The Arizona senator may be the least popular Republican in America among the anti-immigration-reform electorate that’s been supporting Trump.
 But it’s a group of voters that honors service and patriotism above all things, and Trump pressed the exact wrong button.

 “Whatever you do, Mr. Trump, don’t pull that lever,” you can almost hear his advisers warn.